 - Show appreciation.
 Let your guest blogger know you appreciate their work.
 Thank you is a phrase everyone enjoys!

 - Agree to promote.
 When you publish, give your guest blogger a link.
 Make sure he or she understands you will both be promoting the post.
 That way, you can reap the benefit of both of your audiences and drive traffic to both or your sites.

 - Introduce your blogger.
 Just as you would introduce a guest at a party, introduce your blogger online.
 An introductory paragraph explaining who the blogger is and what he or she will be blogging about is enough.

 - Back links.
 It is customary to allow a guest blogger to write a short biography with a link to his or her own blog or website.
 In addition, the blogger should get one follow link — with anchor text — that links to another article he or she has written.
 FYI: anchor text is the visible, clickable text over a hyperlink.
-The reason it is important is that it anchor text is weighted in the Google search algorithm and helps with search engine optimization (SEO).
+The reason it is important is that it anchor text is weighted in the Google search algorithm and helps with SEO

 - Provide stats.
 If you have analytics on your blog, it is very considerate to share those with your guest blogger.
 He or she will enjoy (or at least benefit from) knowing how successful his or her post was.